 The school day begins at 8:00 a.m.
 Students who report to their first period class after 8:09 a.m. are considered to be tardy.
-Unexcused tardiness includes lateness due to parental neglect, oversleeping, shopping, employment, or truancy.
-Excused tardiness includes family emergency, verifiable medical or dental appointment, illness, attendance at funerals, impassable roads, or participation in religious services/holidays.
+Unexcused tardiness includes lateness due to parental neglect, oversleeping, shopping, employment, car issues, truancy, etc. Excused tardiness includes family emergency, verifiable medical or dental appointment, illness, attendance at funerals, impassable roads, or participation in religious services/holidays.
 Only unexcused tardiness will be recorded on the student's report card.
 Upon the third unexcused tardy, a written warning will be given to the student along with a letter sent home to his/her parent/guardian.
 Further disciplinary action will be taken if tardiness becomes excessive.
 Students who arrive before 8:00 a.m. should report directly to the cafeteria or auxiliary gym.
 Any student who arrives to school after 11:16 a.m. will be charged with a half-day absence.
 Any student who leaves before 11:16 a.m. will be charged with a half-day absence.
-If a student arrives in school after 11:16 a.m. on the day of an activity, he or she will be ineligible to participate.
-Only an absolute emergency will prevent the enforcement of this procedure.
+If a student arrives in school after 11:16 a.m. on the day of an after-school activity/event, he or she will be ineligible to participate.